andyruwruw/discord-deployed-minecraft-server/README.md

   - Add plays who join the Discord server automatically to the Minecraft server whitelist.
 - Players
   - See who's logged in from Discord based on roles.
-  - Use in-game or Discord commands to set your home coordinates or search for other people's homes.
-  - Register your shop and stock / prices with discord to allow other server members to search for specific items and view prices / coordinates.
   - Race other server members to collect all achievements with Discord keeping track of who's winning.
   - Recieve roles for hours spent online and view graphs of what times you most login.